radchukv/RBB_CRW/README.md

 ```

-## 8. Example analyses of a simulation output
+## 9. Example analyses of a simulation output, test cases and benchmarks
 One prominent test that is usually performed to assess the appropriateness of the CRW model for the empirically collected movement data is based on the net squared displacement [^Turchin1998].
 Generally, the net squared displacement grows linearly with the number of moves, and this fact can be used to assess whether the data can be described with CRW.
 Specifically, one plots the expected net squared displacement (calculated using known formulas, see p.
 139 in [^Turchin1998]) vs the number of moves and compares the expected net squared displacement to the one observed from the data for each number of moves.
 This test can be performed not only with the empirically collected data but also with the simulated data.

 We here confronted the expected net squared displacement (calculated using the formula 5.2 in [^Turchin1998] because the turning angles were approximately symmetrically distributed) with the observed ones for both implementations of CRW: 1) the one based on drawing the turning angles from the uniform distribution (drawn with same likelihood from the range between +5 and -5 degrees), and 2) the other one based on von Mises distribution (with `m` = -0.02 and `K` = 7).
 Move lengths were drawn from lognormal distribution with the `mu`= 0.3 and sd = 0.05.
 We run the model with 10 individuals (i.e. producing 10 paths) for 50 time steps.